Olbedo: An Albedo and Shading Aerial Dataset for Large-Scale Outdoor Environments: Related Work

 \item Real-world controlled datasets: To capture real-world statistics, some datasets use controlled lab environments.
 The MIT Intrinsics dataset~\cite{grosseGroundTruthDataset2009}, MID~\cite{murmannMultiilluminationDatasetIndoor2019, careagaIntrinsicImageDecomposition2023}, and DIR~\cite{Choi_2025_ICCV} captured objects or indoor scenes under multiple, known lighting conditions.
-This multi-illumination data allows for the computation of pseudo-ground truth albedo.
+This multi-illumination data allows for the computation of pseudo-ground-truth albedo.
 However, this methodology is not scalable and is fundamentally restricted to small, indoor environments.

 \item Real-world "in-the-wild" datasets: The Intrinsic Images in the Wild (IIW) dataset~\cite{bellIntrinsicImagesWild2014} provided a leap in scale by collecting real-world images.
-However, its ground truth consists of sparse, relative human judgments (e.g., "point A is lighter than point B").
+However, its ground-truth consists of sparse, relative human judgments (e.g., "point A is lighter than point B").
 It provides no dense albedo maps. \end{itemize}

-Existing IID methods are limited by datasets that are either (a) synthetic, (b) indoor-only, or (c) lack of dense ground truth.
+Existing IID methods are limited by datasets that are either (a) synthetic, (b) indoor-only, or (c) lack of dense ground-truth.
 There is a major gap: no large-scale, real-world dataset for intrinsic decomposition in complex, outdoor, aerial environments.

-Our work, \textit{Olbedo}, directly addresses this gap by introducing a novel pipeline to generate the first dense, large-scale, real-world ground truth for aerial albedo recovery.
+Our work, \textit{Olbedo}, directly addresses this gap by introducing a novel pipeline to generate the first dense, large-scale, real-world pseudo-ground-truth supervision for aerial albedo recovery.